 Digital research methods

-The massive growth in general Internet use, both at home and on-the-go and specifically social media networking sites, provides more direct consumer research options and ways to better understand the digital world.
-New digital functionality such as wikis, video filming and uploading and messaging provides researchers with a new means of capturing information too.
+The massive growth in Internet use, both at home and on-the-go and specifically via social media, provides more direct consumer research options and ways to better understand the digital world.
+New digital functionality such as wikis, video filming and uploading and messaging also gives researchers new ways to capture information.
 All helps researchers and customers work together to explore and develop ideas.

-- Skype, Whats App and Facetime – allow the moderator to hear and see the interviewee in remote locations.
+- Skype, Microsoft Teams, Whats App, Google Meet, Zoom and Facetime – allow the moderator to hear and see the interviewee in remote locations.
+Also to stay safe!

 - Wearables – like Google glasses provide real-time or recorded/edited insights through the eyes of consumers.

 - Online surveys – many well established and proven methods to reach various niches.
-Also to gain vox-pop type feedback.
 With high and growing Internet penetration, and faster broadband and mobile Internet speeds, this enables rapid, cost-effective, multi-country, multi-media quantitative research.
+Some methods also integrate social media data, and video responses (which is useful for vox pops).

 - Online focus groups – real-time online discussions over a set period e.g. 2 hours (so-called synchronous research); useful to reach remote or difficult to find respondents.